nihzh/nihzh.github.io/docs/Liverpool/211-Computer Networks.md

 - queueing delay
 - Store and forward: entire packet must arrive at router before it ca be transmitted on next link
 - routing algorithm: RAP
-- FDM (Frequency Division Multiplexing) and TDM (Tim Division Multiplexing)
+- FDM (Frequency Division Multiplexing) and TDM (Time Division Multiplexing)
 - Network of Networks

 # 10/02/2023